do3-2023/dts-monitoring/README.md

 ### API

+**Note:** The backend code can be found in the *api* folder.

 The project's backend is made with NestJS framework.
 It offers the same routes as the frontend, both for HTTP GET requests:

-- "`/`": the root route queries a database for a message to send to the frontend.
+- "`/`": the root route inserts a "Hello World" message in the database and then queries a database for a message (the same "Hello World") to send to the frontend.
+It's completely useless, but allows to check that database connection works.

 - "`/healthz`": the health route sends a request to the database and returns Internal Server Error if something goes wrong.